LSU–Texas A&M football rivalry

-The LSU–Texas A&M football rivalry is an American college football rivalry between the LSU Tigers and Texas A&M Aggies.
+The LSU–Texas A&M football rivalry, is an American college football rivalry between the LSU Tigers and Texas A&M Aggies.

 History

 The majority of the pre-2012 games were non-conference; there was a five-game stretch from 1906 to 1914 when they were opponents in the Southern Intercollegiate Athletic Association (SIAA).

 LSU has wins in the two bowl games where they were opponents: the 1944 Orange Bowl in Miami and 2011 Cotton Bowl Classic in Arlington.
-The schools have split the last six games, with the home team winning in each instance.
+The schools have split the last eight of the last nine games, with the home team winning in each instance since 2017 until 2025 when A&M won in Baton Rouge.

 Pre-SIAA/SIAA

 The teams first played at College Station in 1899.
 A&M won 52–0.
 It was the only game before they joined the SIAA.

 They did not meet again until 1906 in Baton Rouge, the first of five games between 1906 and 1914 in which they were opponents in the SIAA.
 They played two more times in 1913 and 1914.
 A&M went 3–1–1.
 After 1914, A&M left to join the newly formed Southwest Conference (LSU participated in initial meetings to form it, but chose not to join.)